zechfron12/tcpChess/client2/README.md

 4. Write "./client" in the terminal and the game will run.

-NOTE: While playing game, you need to select the piece with RIGHT-MOUSE-KEY, and select the position on which you want to move that piece with LEFT-MOUSE-KEY.
+NOTE: Make sure the server is running.
+While playing game, you need to select the piece with RIGHT-MOUSE-KEY, and select the position on which you want to move that piece with LEFT-MOUSE-KEY.

 P.S Errors might stil happen (especially segmentation faults).